PlaintextGroup/oss-virtual-incubator/README.md

 ## 2. Submit a proposal

 If you'd like to submit a proposal yourself, you have two options:
 1. Fork this repo and make a copy of [PROPOSAL-TEMPLATE.md](PROPOSAL-TEMPLATE.md).
-Write up your proposal in the `proposals` directory, then make a pull request to this repository.
+Write up your proposal in the `proposals` directory, then [make a pull request](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) to this repository.
-2. If you'd rather just use a form, fill out this form: [TODO].
-We will copy over your proposal to this GitHub repository.
+2. If you'd rather just use a form, [fill out this form](form).
+Unless you tell us otherwise, we will copy over your proposal to this GitHub repository.

 ## 3. Get or give feedback